singhgarima/data_sanity/README.md

     * You can add a sample criteria file using rake data_sanity:criteria
     * To Investigate your data use rake data_sanity:investigate
         - By default it runs for all data
+            : If criteria file is specifies then picks model from file and validates only those : Note: For any criteria mentioned except model names is ignored
         - rake data_sanity:investigate[random,2]
             : parameter 1: random: show you want random selection : parameter 2: lets you add as many random records you want to verify [default is 1]